It took her three tries to get admitted to USC.

 Gateway Fellows are offered research opportunities that “aim to diversify the student bodies at the graduate-level and the professoriate ranks,” according to the program’s website.
 The program offers academic tutoring and counseling, as well as seminars to help scholars take part in graduate-level work.

-Similarly, the Mellon Mays program is made for the advancement of minority students in higher education and is specific to students who want to become professors and pursue doctoral education, according to the program’s website.
+Similarly, the Mellon Mays program is made for the advancement of students of color in higher education and is specific to students who want to become professors and may want to attain a doctorate degree, according to the program’s website.
 Students receive stipends each semester and are given the opportunity to do research while at USC.

-Natalie Solis, a senior majoring in religious studies, is both a Gateway Fellow and a Mellon Mays Fellow.
+Natalie Solis, a senior majoring in religion, is both a Gateway Fellow and a Mellon Mays Fellow.
 She transferred from Barnard College in New York City to take advantage of these opportunities, which enabled her to work on three independent research projects.

-Her most recent research project delved into how murals of the Virgin of Guadalupe help create sacred spaces for the Latinx community in Boyle Heights.
+Her most recent research project delved into how murals of the Virgin of Guadalupe help create sacred spaces for the Latino community in Boyle Heights.

 “I wouldn’t be applying for graduate school if it weren’t for those programs,” Solis said.
 “Increasing diversity within higher education is done by supporting students of color while they’re undergraduates.”